snewell/codeeval/README.md

   doesn't work so I need to permutate through all possible solutions.
 * Challenge 64 (Climbing Stairs) fails on large inputs.
 Off the top of my head it may be int overflow but I haven't done any investigation.
-* Challenge 207 (Which Way is Faster?) is too slow to pass.
-It currently uses an optimized brute force solution but I need to come up with a more intelligent way to find the path.